bropat/ioBroker.eusec/docs/authentication.md

   ![Current log with captcha image](_media/en/auth03.png)

 4. Now go to the left menu and select 'Objects'.
-Then on the right side under `eufy-security` => `0` click in the line `captcha` the button with the pencil symbol.
+Then on the right side under `eusec` => `0` click in the line `captcha` the button with the pencil symbol.

   ![Objects view with captcha state](_media/en/auth04.png)